Everything You Need to Know About Ad Extensions

 As you can see, these ad extensions are similar (for the most part) as those offered by Google Ads.

-However, there are a few differences, some of which are noted below.
+However, there are a few differences – some of which are noted below.

 Location Extensions

-Location extensions in Bing give iPhone users an easy way to call for a ride to your business.
+Location extensions in Microsoft Advertising give iPhone users an easy way to call for a ride to your business.

 The Get a Ride feature for location extensions allows users to click the ride icon, which launches the Uber app.
 If users are logged in to their Uber account, the destination will be pre-populated with their address.